 a) injection-induced earthquakes (IIE hereinafter), whose epicenters belong to the cluster B located NE of the Pertusillo lake and close to the CM2 injection well (see Figure 1).
-We also increased the number of IIEs by using a template-matching algorithm based on the cross-correlation processing for single station data proposed by Roberts et al. (1989).
+We also increased the number of IIEs by using a template-matching algorithm, that we are still implementing, based on the array processing of nearby stations proposed by Gibbons and Ringdal (2006).
 In this way we were able to use 164 injection-induced earthquakes;